 A special letter of thanks was sent to the women of Newburgh for their part in hauling their lifeboat seven miles along the sands.
 Each of the eleven naval ratings was awarded the RNLI’s certificate of thanks, inscribed on vellum and signed by the Prince of Wales.

-The Prince of Wales later became King Edward VIII, until his abdication following the constitutional crisis of 1936; he later married the American Mrs Simpson.
+The Prince of Wales later became King Edward VIII, until his abdication following the constitutional crisis of 1936 when announced his intention of marrying the American divorcee Mrs Simpson.

 This article was compiled with the assistance of the rescue records Department of the RNLI in 1992 and drew on records left by the late Leslie Locke.